Jackson-richard/SAHAY-AI/README.md

 From Reactive Support to Proactive Wellbeing Monitoring.

-One thing I'd strongly recommend: **don't put “mental health prediction” everywhere in the README as if t
+One thing I'd strongly recommend: **don't put “mental health prediction” everywhere in the README as if the AI diagnoses people.** Your strongest and safest technical positioning is **“AI-assisted wellbeing monitoring and distress early warning.”** That also makes your architecture much easier to defend when judges start asking difficult questions.